-Location of the Church Service for Sunday, November 26, 2017 Due to our on-going roof problems, the Church service this Sunday, November 26, 2017 will be at the Barkhamsted Senior Center on West River Road in Barkhamsted.
+Location of the Church Service for Sunday, February 18, 2018 Due to serious roof framing issues with our church building, services are NOT being held at the church.
+This Sunday, February 18, 2018, the service will be held at the town highway garage assembly room on Route 44.
 The service starts at 10:00 am and we hope to see you there!
-It is expected that future services will be held at the Senior Center for the immediate future unless there are unexpected developments.
+We anticipate services will be held here each Sunday probably for the next several months.
+If there are exceptions we will let you know.
 Check here for the latest news.

 Photo at left- our Sunday, October 15, 2017 church service was held on the portico of the church.
 We cannot use the interior of the building due to roof framing issues.

 Sunday services have been held at the Senior Center, but we were not able to use the Senior Center this Sunday.
 Each year during Riverton Fair weekend, the Barkhamsted Seniors have a big tag sale fund raising event and needed the Senior Center building to support that effort.
 So we had our service back at the church, and fortunately the day was fairly warm and the rain held off.

 It was nice hearing the church bell ringing again!
 Sunday services will return back to the Senior Center starting October 22.

 Photo above - Church tag sale on October 14, 2017.
 With the Riverton Fair drawing a lot of traffic, what better day to hold a tag sale to raise funds for our church?
 This is the third year we have done a tag sale.
 The location is on West River Road in Pleasant Valley and a lot of people going to the Riverton Fair stopped in to see what we had for sale.
 Fortunately the rain held off, and we made $416 for the church.

 Help us out!
 Save your tag sale items for next year.
 We collect stuff all year, so keep us in mind.